 Sarah was killed on an uncontrolled set.

-And frankly, if you are calling yourself a film or photography professional and not getting any of this or if you are an admitted unsafe set instigator, LEAVE this business immediately and stop saying you are one of us!
+And frankly, if you are calling yourself a film or photography professional or company and not getting any of this or if you are an admitted unsafe set instigator, LEAVE this business immediately and stop saying you are one of us!

 Doing what you’re doing is a privilege and an honor.
 We work in one of the most fantastic industries on the planet.
 The work can be dangerous.
 Please, be equally respectful of the gift and the danger within it.
 Work with like-minds and speak up — together.
 Always ask questions.
 Be smart.

+Stay safe.
 And don’t ever be afraid to say no.